Cronología de la FSFE: trabajando en favor del software libre desde 20011

 Saber más

-European Free Software advocates can now become supporting members of FSFE and use its infrastructure to promote and spread the vision of FSFE.
+European Free Software advocates can now become supporters of the FSFE and use its infrastructure to promote and spread the vision of the FSFE.

 Saber más